michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 My main focus is to maintain a certain pace, moving from Red to Green to Refactor smoothly and without any risky leaps into unknown that would question the correctness of the implementation.
-In other words, the correctness of the solution is achieved by starting with the correct solution for the sub-problem and applying a series of trivial transformations (that you can easily explain and reason about) that end when the solution for the whole problem is found.
+In other words, the correctness of the solution is achieved by starting with the correct solution for the sub-problem and applying a series of trivial transformations (that you can easily explain and reason about) that ends when the solution for the whole problem is found.

-The first approach I tried was the Classicist TDD.
-When you see some examples of Classicist TDD, the smooth transitions are achieved by doing it bottom-up - small chunks are implemented first and the final solution bottoms up.
+The first approach I tried was the Classical TDD.
+When you see some examples of Classical TDD, the smooth transitions are achieved by doing it middle out, or bottom up - smaller chunks are implemented first and the final solution is created by making use of just created components.
 There is a catch though - I want the approach to be outside-in, so that we are sure that we solve the right problem.
 It means that we should start with the test that is as close to the original requirement as possible.
 In that sense, it is closer to what some describe as BDD @link, but for me the **outside-in approach is the most cost-effective one, as existence of each piece of logic is justified by some requirement**.
 If each piece of logic is justified by requirements, there is no un-justified code, that costs time and money, bringing no value.
-Compare it to the bottom-up approach, when we may end up creating some unnecessary code that, in the best case, will be thrown away or, in the worst case, we will try to keep 'just for case' or use somewhere because we can't admit that we wasted time writing it in a first place.
+Compare it to the middle out/bottom up approach, when we may end up creating some unnecessary code that, in the best case, will be thrown away or, in the worst case, we will try to keep 'just for case' or use somewhere because we can't admit that we wasted time writing it in a first place.

 Quick pace and outside-in approach are two benefits of the Mockist TDD @link .
 You may think that I should simply use this approach then.
 There is another catch though.
 I believe that mocks should be used